aoikurokawa/operator-history/README.md

-# Jito Restaking Operator Ledger
+# Jito Restaking Operator History

 ## About